December 31, Reading 1 – Esther 9, 10

 God’s promise to Abraham is here, people declaring themselves Jews – All nations of the earth being blessed.

-As we think of God’s people today, we are able to take hold of our great hope – The beautiful city in Revelation 21, Holy Jerusalem – Where God Almighty will tabernacle in full truth with His people.
+As we think of God’s people today, we are able to take hold of our great hope – The beautiful city at the end of Revelation, Holy Jerusalem – Where God Almighty will tabernacle in full truth with His people.

 This is the thrill of hope we have – Hallelujah!
 Come Lord Jesus, come.